 - See the big picture – There will be plenty of situations through the growth of the business that will require a snapshot of your business venture.
 A one-page plan shows multiple elements of your strategy but focuses on the big picture and what’s important.

-- Consense your thoughts and ideas – Having to condense your thoughts and ideas allow you to be more critical of your business and provide a brief overview of your plan.
-It allows you to show investors, your management team, and potential partners a quick run-through of your business.
+- Consense your thoughts and ideas – Condensing your thoughts and ideas allows you to be more critical of your business and provide a brief overview of your plan.
+It will enable you to show investors, your management team, and potential partners a quick run-through of your business.

-- Faster to create than a traditional business plan – Designed to be completed quickly and easily, a one-page plan is much quicker to create than a full-length business plan and will see you running through each section of your plan.
-You’ll likely have to revisit it to make amendments, but luckily with everything on one page, it won’t be time-consuming.
+- Faster to create than a traditional business plan – Designed to be completed quickly and easily, a one-page plan is much quicker to produce than a full-length business plan and will see you running through each section of your plan.
+You’ll likely have to revisit it to make amendments, but luckily, with everything on one page, it won’t be time-consuming.

-- Keep your core objectives at the forefront – As your business grows, processes and operations will become more difficult to manage and stay on top of.
+- Keep your core objectives at the forefront – As your business grows, processes and operations will become more challenging to manage and maintain.
 But when it comes down to making the big decisions, you can always refer back to your one-page business plan to keep your core business objectives in mind.

 Disadvantages of Using a One-Page Business Plan:

-- Not as detailed as a traditional business plan – Squeezing all of your business plans onto one page often means you will miss out on important details that could be crucial to getting investment or bringing additional partners on board.
+- Not as detailed as a traditional business plan – Squeezing all your business plans onto one page often means you will miss out on essential details that could be crucial to getting investment or bringing additional partners on board.

-- Hard to identify weaknesses and potential opportunities – Only seeing a snapshot of your business can make it difficult to identify any potential weaknesses that could harm your business venture.
+- Hard to identify weaknesses and potential opportunities – Only seeing a snapshot of your business can make it challenging to identify any potential faults that could harm your business venture.
 The lack of in-depth customer and competitor information could also result in missing profitable opportunities.

 Tips for Creating a One-Page Business Plan